 It was the flagpole he saw at the top of a skyscraper when he was young.
 He decided then that he wanted a flagpole of his own.
 He wanted to have that kind of presence in the world.

 He now has three.

 Knowing your metric goals is important.
 But knowing your emotional core goal is what’s really going to push you to do what you need to do to succeed.

 Setting Long-Term Goals

-Then, work backwards to figure out what you need to do today to make that happen.
-Set 5-year, 2-year, 1-year and quarterly goals.
+Then, work backward to figure out what you need to do today to make that happen.
+Set 5-year, 2-year, 1-year, and quarterly goals.
 That is one of the reasons we plan quarterly “Dream Days” to set up and review our progress.